 - Our Balinese spice paste recipe is based on one we learned at a Balinese cooking school.
 You could only get more authentic by going to Bali!

 - It’s packed full of flavour.
 The ingredients create an intense paste that mean it will easily serve as the base for at least 3 dishes that serve 4 people each!

 - It’s incredibly versatile.
-It’s used for all sorts of recipes, like traditional Balinese curry, stews and even fritters.
+It’s used for all sorts of recipes, like traditional Balinese curry, soups and even fritters.